AndrewGBelcher/UWE-CSI-Coursework/README.md

-# Collection of Assignments and Coursework for COMPUTING FOR EMBEDDED SYSTEMS(Beng) - UWE University of the West of England
+# Collection of Assignments and Coursework
+# for COMPUTING FOR EMBEDDED SYSTEMS Beng
+# - UWE University of the West of England -

 ## YEAR 1
 	UFCF93-30-1 	COMPUTER AND NETWORK SYSTEMS